 At St Jude’s, we believe that Art and Design is a vital and integral part of every child’s education.
 Our Art and Design curriculum is engaging and enriched with activities and opportunities to inspire children to explore their own personal development in creativity and open mindedness to uncover gifts and talents and a love of the arts.
 A broad and balanced curriculum equips them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.

 We believe providing a nurturing environment through the use of art enables all children to participate and achieve, regardless of their starting points.
-We endorse Art and Design as a means to contribute to a child’s personal development through self-reflection.
+We endorse Art and Design as a means to contribute to a child’s personal development through self-reflection to persevere to produce the best outcomes that they can.
 It helps children to communicate and express themselves in a non-verbal way, while promoting engagement.
 We are aware that participating in the arts contributes to a child’s mental health and well-being and so all children have the opportunity to be creative freely to express themselves.

 We understand that art makes the world accessible.
 From inclusion and diversity to exploring and celebrating similarities and differences between peoples, places and cultures and this is something children explore through a range of artists from all around the world and from a range of backgrounds and cultures.